The 5 R's of Waste Reduction

 Refill

 There are many options to refill containers with the beauty of buying in bulk.
-Buying in larger quantities limits packaging of smaller items and allows us to reuse packaging by refilling it.
+Buying in larger quantities limits the packaging of smaller items and allows us to reuse packaging by refilling it.

 Not sure where to start?
-Lucky for you, we’ve put together a directory of our favourite zero waste stores and refilleries in the Lake Ontario Area!
+Lucky for you, we’ve put together a directory of our favourite zero-waste stores and refilleries in the Lake Ontario Area!

 What we love most about these “R’s of waste reduction” is how adaptable they are.
-They leave room for you to find your own path in the low waste movement, allowing growth and imperfection along the way.
+They leave room for you to find your own path in the low-waste movement, allowing growth and imperfection along the way.
 There are seemingly endless “R’s” that we could add to this list to help us reach our waste reduction and sustainability goals.

 For example…